simonescaccia/IoTProject/Evaluation.md

 1. Leak is dectected within 24 hours
 2. The pipe is correctly identified

-### After system completion

-We want to detect if a water leak occurs within 24 hours, in order to detect water leakages without tolerating more than one day of water losses.
-We want also to know wich pipe is leaking, providing information about the quantity of water leakage in liters per minute.
-Finally, we also manage to evaluate the sensor precision error in order to specify a proper leakage threshold.

-1. Leak is dectected within 24 hours
-2. The pipe is correctly identified
-3. The quantity of water leaked per second with an accuracy of 95% (sensor precision error)

 ## Evaluation methodology: Individual Components

 We wish to evaluate the power consumption of MCUs that are not attached to a power cord, so for the FORK and the BRANCH MCUs.

 + Power supply of source site MCU is provided by a power cord, hence there are no specific constraints on power consumption.
 + MCUs at fork sites and crop site, due to the limited workload, we wish to obtain a battery life equal to the total period of irrigation.

-## Network Technologies Performances

-+ Latency (s)
-+ Throughput (bit/s)

 ## Algorithms Performances